 - Header subjects and laboratory provide mastery within EECS's subdisciplines: microelectronic devices and circuits; communication, control and signal processing; bioelectrical science and engineering; computer systems engineering; design and analysis of algorithms; and artificial intelligence.
 Students must take at least three header subjects and one lab.

-- Advanced undergraduate subjects (AUS) and a capstone project enable students to target their degree program toward in-depth mastery of areas matching their specific interests.
-The Undergraduate Advanced Project provides an opportunity for students to reinforce classroom and laboratory learning through research.
-Two advanced subjects and a faculty-supervised project (of the student's choice) are required.
+- Advanced undergraduate subjects (AUS) enable students to target their degree program toward in-depth mastery of areas matching their specific interests.
+Two advanced subjects are required.

 Throughout the undergraduate years, laboratory subjects, teamwork, independent projects, and research engage students with principles and techniques of analysis, design, and experimentation in a variety of EECS areas.
 The department also offers numerous programs that enable students to gain practical experience, ranging from collaborative industrial projects done on campus to term-long experiences at partner companies.